• Frequently Asked Questions •

 Are the products safe?

 All products are guaranteed 100% safe.
 They are tested by an independant third party laboratory for heavy metals and other trace elements.
 The test results are available here.
-The analytical labs we use (CWC, Alkemist, Eurofins Group) are ISO/IEC 17025 accredited, which means the highest level of reliability and quality.
+The analytical labs we use (Omnient, Alkemist, Eurofins Group) are ISO/IEC 17025 accredited, which means the highest level of reliability and quality.

 Don't overlook that although less is always better, levels of heavy metals should be seen in relation to the intake (of a dietary supplement or another food) and the bodyweight of the individual consuming it.
 For a baby 1ppm of whatever compound might be toxic, whereas for an adult man it is perfectly safe.
 The danger is in the dosage!!